-- 2 tbsp whole wheat or spelt flour
+- 2 tbsp whole wheat flour or almond flour

 - 1 tsp salt

-- 1 cup flavourful hard cheese like Gruyere, Gouda or Swiss, shredded or cubed
+- 1 cup flavorful hard cheese like Gouda or Swiss shredded or cubed

 - Place shredded zucchini in a linen towel and squeeze well.
-I usually line a large bowl with linen towel, place grater inside, shred zucchini, then twist the towel in the knot and squeeze.
-Rice cauliflower and shred/cube cheese if necessary.
+I usually line large bowl with linen towel, place grater inside, shred zucchini, then twist the towel in the knot and squeeze.
 Set aside.

 - In a medium bowl, whisk broth, flour, salt, oregano, red pepper flakes and ground black pepper.
 Set aside.

-- Preheat large dutch oven, heavy bottom pot or skillet on high heat and swirl oil to coat.
+- Preheat large Dutch oven, heavy bottom pot or skillet on high heat and swirl oil to coat.
 Add 2 garlic cloves and cook for 30 seconds, stirring occasionally.
-Add cauliflower and cook for 2 minutes, stirring occasionally.
+Add cauliflower rice and cook for 2 minutes, stirring occasionally.